Boulder County's Only Accredited Sleep Program

 Colorado Sleep Institute (CSI) to create an integrated sleep center where all sleep-related services

 are available at a single facility, including:

-Broomfield are the only sleep labs in Boulder County fully accredited by the
+Boulder is the only sleep lab in Boulder County fully accredited by the

 American Academy of Sleep Medicine (AASM), the professional medical association dedicated to assuring quality care

 for patients.
 The AASM sets standards and promotes excellence in treatment,

 - Our sleep technologists are certified and participate in on-going education

 on the latest advancements in treating sleep disorders

 - Our center is equipped with the latest tools to diagnose sleep and accurately